This site is copyrighted, supported, and maintained by the Equal Justice Foundation.

 WARNING: The use of the following or similar methods of surveillance may in some cases increase the level of danger to an individual.
 The Equal Justice Foundation is not responsible for actions or injuries that might result if surveillance methods described below are used.

-Common surveillance instruments that are widely available for audio recording include telephone recorders, portable microcassettes, portable digital recorders, and voice-activated recorders.
+Common surveillance instruments that are widely available for audio recording include cell phones, telephone recorders, portable microcassettes, portable digital recorders, and voice-activated recorders.
 Note that if you are recording directly on, or transferring recordings to an older computer you may need to upgrade to a larger capacity hard drive, typically at a cost of ~$200 for parts and labor.
 But all modern computers, i.e., post-2005, include multigigabyte drives and storage is seldom a problem anymore.

 It is fundamental in all domestic violence and abuse, as well as stalking situations to have caller identification on any phones you use.
 And check the name and number before picking up the phone.
 Or use voice screening with an answering machine for all calls.
 There is no excuse for not practicing self defense!

-As we fade into 2011 the use of cell phones has become ubiquitous.
+By 2018 the use of cell phones has become ubiquitous.
 A bad joke is that cell phones were invented for women to report restraining order violations with.
 So it is very likely that your nemesis has one.
 However, that can work in your favor as well as against you.